iOS-Goodies/iOS-Goodies/Issues/Week320.md

-- https://developer.apple.com/documentation/xcode_release_notes/xcode_11_4_beta_release_notes: support for push notifications in the simulator, ios/macos (catalyst) universal purchase, swift 5.2; requires Catalina.
-“Fixed a bug that prevented entering a 0 constant in the constraint popup editors.”
+Happy Thursday!
+The first beta of Xcode 11.4 is out, and it's a big one 😁.
+Go read the [release notes](https://developer.apple.com/documentation/xcode_release_notes/xcode_11_4_beta_release_notes) and I'm sure you'll find at least a few things that will make you happy.
+Swift 5.2?
+Support for push notifications in the simulator? iOS/macOS bundles and universal purchases?
+A fix for that annoying bug that doesn't let you add a 0 constant constraint in nterface Builder?
+Huge improvements for XCTest?
+I've been having fun watching the reactions on Twitter, and there really is something for everyone.
+A lot of people were excited by different things.
+Great job by the people working on dev tools at Apple! 👏

 **Articles**